FG: Mass Housing, Food Security, Inclusive Growth Remain National Priorities

 The presentation of the C of O to the federal government came only 13 days after the signing of a landmark Memorandum of Understanding (MoU) between the federal government and Niger State to kickstart the SIPC which integrates a mass housing, agriculture, renewable energy and enterprise development into a single, scalable framework for inclusive growth.

-The MoU was signed at the Federal Ministry of Finance, Abuja, with the mnistry serving as the anchor institution, and MOFI providing strategic asset optimisation and private capital mobilisation support.
+The MoU was signed at the Federal Ministry of Finance, Abuja, with the ministry serving as the anchor institution, and MOFI providing strategic asset optimisation and private capital mobilisation support.

 In his address before presenting the C of O to the minister in Abuja, Thursday, Governor Mohammed Umaru Bago, said the project would change the face of agriculture in Nigeria, adding that it will drive Nigeria’s industrialisation.